apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

   </AposInputWrapper>
 </template>
 ```
 For the template section of our custom schema field, the only notable difference is `<div id="color-square" :style="{ background: gradient }" />`.
 This line of markup adds the output of our selections above the input fields.
+It binds the style of that `div` to the computed `gradient` value.

 The `AposInputWrapper` is taking the same props as were passed in the first example.
-The `AposSchema` is receiving the same props, but custom field-specific `:schema` and `v-model` values supplied by the `data()` option.
+The `AposSchema` is also receiving the same props, but custom field-specific `:schema` and `v-model` values supplied by the `data()` option.

 ```javascript
 import AposInputMixin from 'apostrophe/modules/@apostrophecms/schema/ui/apos/mixins/AposInputMixin';